realA10001986/Flux-Capacitor/README.md

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
 (To keep operating your FC in AP-mode, do not configure a WiFi network as described below, or check "Forget saved WiFi network" and click "Save" on the Config Portal's "WiFi Configuration" page.)

->Please do not leave computers/hand helds permanently connected to the FC's AP.
+>Please do not leave computers/handhelds permanently connected to the FC's AP.
 These devices might think they are connected to the internet and therefore hammer the FC with DNS and HTTP requests which might lead to packet loss and disruptions.

 >If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).